 12/18/13– 1 dose rhus tox 30C when she was itching/scratching terribly.
 She calmed down in a few minutes and went to sleep.

 Whoa!
 Stop!
 OK, there it is, Rebecca!
 “1 dose rhus tox 30C–she calmed down and went to sleep.”
 That’s it!
-This is what we’re looking for after a remedy, you can’t do any better than this!
+This is what we’re looking for after a remedy, you can’t do any better than that!
 If the dog relapses from this improvement, give the remedy again; but otherwise, don’t do anything!

 3 days of arsenicum